cakephp/docs/en/views.rst

     Adds content to the internal scripts buffer.
 This buffer is made available in the layout as ``$scripts_for_layout``.
-This method is helpful when creating helpers that need to add javascript or css directly to the layout.
+This method is helpful when creating helpers that need to add JavaScript or CSS directly to the layout.
 Keep in mind that scripts added from the layout, or elements in the layout will not be added to ``$scripts_for_layout``.
 This method is most often used from inside